groonga/groonga/doc/source/contribution/documentation/introduction.rst

 enable it explicitly by adding ``--preset=doc`` option to ``cmake``::

-  % cmake -S . -B ../groonga.doc -G Ninja --preset=doc
+  % cmake -S . -B ../groonga.doc --preset=doc

 Now, your Groonga build is documentation ready.